Bank of Ireland Current Accounts review

 Is there a way to avoid fees?

-If you want to apply online, you should complete an application form through the Bank of Ireland website which will take about five minutes.
-Once you have submitted the form, you will receive a link by email for you to upload your documents.
-Online applications require two forms of identification.
-This could be your driving licence and your passport, or one of these plus a selfie holding your identification.
+Step 5.
+You should receive an email with a link where you can upload your two forms of identification.
+This could be your driver’s licence and passport, or one of these plus a selfie holding your form of identification.